FairwindsOps/terraform-vpc/README.md

 To use a single NAT gateway, set `multi_az_nat_gateway = 0` and `single_nat_gateway = 1` in `terraform.tfvars`

+### S3 VPC Gateway Endpoint

+[VPC Gateway Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html) route traffic to S3 or DynamoDB services over private networks avoiding NAT gateways and associated data processing charges on private subnets.
+Gateway endpoints are similar to NAT and Internet Gateways.
+There is a gateway endpoint resource and route table entries to direct specific traffic to them.

+Setting TF variable `enable_s3_vpc_endpoint` to a truthy value creates an S3 VPC gateway endpoint and adds routes to all private subnet route tables.
+With this enabled all S3 traffic will route over private networks.

+Considerations when enabling:

+* There is no additional cost for having this enabled.
+* **ENABLING WILL DISRUPT CONNECTIONS** When initially enabling this any inflight S3 connections in the VPC [will be interrupted](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html).
+* [DNS resolution must be enabled for the VPC].(https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html#vpc-endpoints-limitations)

+#### Endpoint S3 policy

+Each endpoint has an associated IAM style policy attached.
+This module's default policy allows all access but can be overriden via TF variable `s3_vpc_endpoint_policy`.
+S3 bucket and IAM policies still apply.
+The endpoint policy is an additional limitation for connections through the endpoint.

 ### Tagging

 The subnets created can include custom tags by setting variables of the form `SUBNETNAME_subnet_tags`.